-3. Vancouver Office Move - One-time funding is provided for tenant improvements and other move-related costs for L&I 's Region 4 field office.
-The new office space will backfill unused state-owned space in the Vancouver area.
+1. Vancouver Office Move - One-time funding is provided for tenant improvements and other move-related costs for the Department of Labor and Industries (L&I) Region 4 field office.
 (Accident Account-State, Medical Aid Account-State)

-4. Vocational Rehabilitation Pilot - Expenditure authority and staff are provided for L&I to implement Engrossed House Bill 1470 (worker's compensation/vocational rehabilitation), which extends the Vocational Improvement Project for injured workers until June 30, 2016.
+2. Vocational Rehabilitation Pilot - Expenditure authority and staff are provided for L&I to implement Engrossed House Bill 1470 (worker's compensation/vocational rehabilitation), which extends the Vocational Improvement Project for injured workers until June 30, 2016.
 (Medical Aid Account-State)

-5. Attorney General Legal Services - Agency budgets are adjusted to align with expected billing levels for agency legal services in the 2013-15 biennium.
+3. Attorney General Legal Services - Agency budgets are adjusted to align with expected billing levels for agency legal services in the 2013-15 biennium.
 (General Fund-State, Other Funds)

-6. Administrative Hearings - Agency budgets are adjusted to align with expected billing levels for the Office of Administrative Hearings in the 2013-15 biennium.
+4. Administrative Hearings - Agency budgets are adjusted to align with expected billing levels for the Office of Administrative Hearings in the 2013-15 biennium.
 (General Fund-State, Other Funds)

-7. CTS Central Services - Funding is provided for each agency's share of enterprise information technology security services provided by Consolidated Technology Services.
+5. CTS Central Services - Funding is provided for each agency's share of enterprise information technology security services provided by Consolidated Technology Services.
 This allocation is distributed based upon each agency's percentage share of actual statewide information technology full-time equivalent employees.
 (General Fund-State, Other Funds)